exakat/exakat-docs/Reference/Rules/Arrays/TooManyDimensions.rst

   This analysis reports when arrays have too many dimensions.
 This happens when arrays are too deeply nested inside other arrays.

+PHP has no nesting limit, and accepts any number of of dimensions.
+This is usually very memory hungry, and could be better replaced with classes.

+The default threshold for this rule is 3 (see examples above).

 .. code-block:: php

    <?php